WhatYouThing/NoFrills/README.md

 - **Sneak Fix**: Fixes the ancient bug where the un-sneak animation plays twice if you do it too quickly, and fixes sneaking not slowing you down while inside a block.
 - **Middle Click Fix**: Allows Pick Block (the middle mouse button) to work just as it does in 1.8.9.
+- **Mining Ability Fix**: Allows you to use item abilities (and open treasure chests) without having to stop mining.

 ### Fishing